Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/resource-manager/models/resources/README.md

-# Azure Resources REST client library for JavaScript
+# Azure Resources client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Resources REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Resources client.

 Arm Resource Provider management API.